 Immediate download of 15-track album in your choice of 320k mp3, FLAC, or just about any other format you could possibly desire.
 Includes JPG files of the album artwork and notes.
-Not all tracks are displayed or available for streaming.
-See the complete track listing and liner notes below.
+Digital bonus tracks available with purchase.
+See liner notes below.

 Compact Disc (CD) + Digital Album